-One of the most common questions people ask when they are considering installing solar panels on their home is “How much do solar panels cost?” .
-To help answer that question I have covered the average solar panel installation cost, simple ways to lower those costs, and how to get a truly accurate estimate of solar panel cost for your home below.
+One of the most common questions people ask when they are considering installing solar panels on their home is “How much does it cost to install solar panels?”
+To help answer that question, let’s take a look at the average solar panel installation cost and what affects that cost.
+We’ll also look at a few simple ways to lower those costs and the best way to get a truly accurate estimate of solar panel cost for your home.

 Remember that since not every home will have the same energy consumption rates, even if they are the same size, it is recommended to utilize a professional solar installer in order to get an accurate estimate for your home and household needs.